 Symptoms are usually present year-round, although they may be worsened by certain weather conditions (eg, those that accompany changes of season).
 The condition does not usually develop until adulthood.

 The cause of nonallergic rhinitis is not known.
 However, many triggers of symptoms are known.
-These include tobacco smoke, traffic fumes, strong odors, and perfumes, as well as weather conditions (such as the arrival of a weather front).
-People with nonallergic rhinitis are not bothered by pollen or furred animals (the common triggers in allergic rhinitis) unless they also happen to have allergic rhinitis.
-About one-half of all patients with long-standing nasal symptoms have both allergic and nonallergic rhinitis.
+These include irritants, such as tobacco smoke, traffic fumes, strong odors, and perfumes, as well as weather conditions (such as the arrival of a weather front).
+People with nonallergic rhinitis are not bothered by pollen or furred animals (the common triggers in allergic rhinitis), unless they also happen to have allergic rhinitis.
+About one-half of all patients with longstanding nasal symptoms have both allergic and nonallergic rhinitis.
 (See "Patient education: Allergic rhinitis (seasonal allergies) (Beyond the Basics)".)

 NONALLERGIC RHINITIS TREATMENT